-Fathers may not be able to breastfeed, but their role and presence is invaluable too.
+Fathers may not be able to breastfeed, but their role and presence are invaluable too.

 Here’s how fathers can support mothers in their breastfeeding journey.

 In the initial 4 to 6 weeks, it is best for babies to nurse directly from the breast.
 Bottle-feeding with expressed milk can come later when the routine of breastfeeding has been established between mother and baby.

 La Leche League International, a non-profit group which provides resources and support for breastfeeding women, suggests that fathers can spend time observing their babies and get tuned-in to their needs and cues.

 Bottle feeding is one-way fathers can connect with the baby, but this should not be rushed.

 Dads can try to place the breastfed baby on his chest – where the baby can hear the heartbeat and listen to his breathing and voice.
 Rocking the baby on the shoulder, slinging the baby, or just spending time with baby can be as rewarding.

 A husband’s support and approval to breastfeed contributes strongly to a mother’s decision and duration to breastfeed.
 According to the American Academy of Family Physicians, a mother’s perception of her husband’s attitude towards breastfeeding affects her choice greatly even if the perception may not be correct.